ddev/ddev/docs/content/users/basics/commands.md

 Create a database snapshot for one or more projects.

 This uses `xtrabackup` or `mariabackup` to create a database snapshot in the `.ddev/db_snapshots` directory.
 These are compatible with server backups using the same tools and can be restored with the [`snapshot restore`](#snapshot-restore) command.

+See [Database Management](../basics/database_management.md) for more on working with databases.

 Flags: